Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MUST id="ios-modulename-selection" %} pick a module name that allows the consumer to tie the module to the service being used.
 The package does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

 {% include requirement/MUST id="ios-modulename-path" %} locate the module's project files and all code pertaining to the module in a directory following the format `sdk/<service>/<ModuleName>/`.
-For example, code for the storage service's Blobs library should be stored in `sdk/storage/AzureStorageBlobs/`.
+For example, code for the storage service's Blob library should be stored in `sdk/storage/AzureStorageBlob/`.

 {% include requirement/MUST id="ios-modulename-bundle" %} construct the module's bundle identifier following the format `com.azure.<service>.<ModuleName>`.
-For example, the storage service's Blobs library should use the bundle identifier `com.azure.storage.AzureStorageBlobs`.
+For example, the storage service's Blob library should use the bundle identifier `com.azure.storage.AzureStorageBlob`.

 {% include requirement/MUST id="ios-namespaces-management" %} place the management (Azure Resource Manager) API in the `AzureMgmt` prefixed module.
 For example, a Swift management API for Azure Key Vault would use `AzureMgmtKeyVault`.
 We do not expect many management APIs for Swift, so this should be uncommon.